steve-lievens/hazelcast-client/README.md

 which I've set to "hz-hazelcast-enterprise.hazelcast-ops".
 This is the internal DNS name of the Hazelcast cluster on my OpenShift cluster.
 The first part "hz-hazelcast-enterprise" is the actual name of the Service object, the second part "hazelcast-ops" is the Project (or namespace) where my cluster is running.
 You need this extra part if this application runs in a separate project in order to resolve.
 With this setup, I can run this code locally with the environment variable set and when I deploy to my cluster it will work without it.
+Same applies for the map name, which is using the env variable HAZELCAST_MAPNAME and defaults to "TransactionsMap".

 Let's compile it again :